ZhangNingSAU/Spring-2021-CSCI-360-Database-Mgmt-Systems/Slides/Chapter05.md

                           (4, "From Rusholme With Love", 7, 1, 3.59);
 ~~~~

 + Note: The INSERT operation stops on the first duplicate key.
 You can add an IGNORE clause to prevent the error if you want.
-If you use INSERT IGNORE andtrytoinsertaduplicaterecord—forwhichtheprimarykeymatchesthat of an existing row—then MySQL will quietly skip inserting it and report it as a duplicate in the second entry on the final line.
+If you use INSERT IGNORE and try to insert a duplicate record for which the primary key matches that of an existing row, then MySQL will quietly skip inserting it and report it as a duplicate in the second entry on the final line.

 ~~~~
 INSERT IGNORE INTO track VALUES (1, "Diamonds", 7, 1, 4.10),